mikeshardmind/wakfu-utils/readme.md

   (needs thought about handling, users can exclude by name currently)
 - Doesn't weight higher lv items higher based on runes possible (TODO)

+### Not Yet Implemented (planned)

+- Full support for sublimations which have math based solutions
+- Optimizing defensive stats
+- User provided stat weights mode
+- Better support for stat minimums (ie. optimizing fire res specifically for ALS Gerbean s8)
+- a nice GUI (there are too many cli flags...)
+- Weighting res based on enchanemtent system (long term goal)

+### Quick notes on current optimization strategy

+- Current optimization strategy handles heals and damage properly, but makes a suboptimal decision around healing.
+  This will be fixed soon-ish
+- Current optimization strategy is inappropriate for optimizing a tank or shielder and does not handle armor given/recieved equipment.
+This may be fixed if there is demand for it.
+- Optimization strategy assumes that due to the item revamp, solving just the damage formula is appropriate for damage dealers.
+  This can be improved slightly due to the enchantment system putting a higher value on fire res for ranged, air res for melee (for example) due to shared stat doubling on belts and capes between res and a desired secondary.
+- Optimization strategy is fine for healers, but current over-values crit on healers.
+  Crit isn't good for consistent healing output.
+Healing consistency is more important than damage as damage will work out on average over time, if you heal more than you need to due to a crit, you can mess up beserk.
+Even without beserk in play, crit is still a damage stat, not a heal stat, as any ap left over after healing should be spent on damage.
+  There will be a toggle for optimizing healing with consistency focus that will be on by default if you enable healing as a secondary in the future.

+### Notes on marginal utility

+- Res has constant-ish marginal utility.
+  In theory, Gaining 50 res is a 10.5% reduction damage taken.
+  Reality is that due to rounding and a res cap, there are important breakpoints.
+The tooling is currently blind to this.
+- Mastery has decreasing marginal utility.
+This should be emphasized in planned future output modes that allow comparing sets.

 ### Performance and planned improvements

 The downloader and data gen tools will likely remain written in python The solver will be rewritten in something faster at a later date.
+Any GUI may be written in whatever I want later and just call the solver on the backend.
 When this is done, the data gen tools with recieve updates to write a more efficient binary format rather than just strip and compress what ankama provides.